-These guidelines are designed to assist students, faculty and staff with online communication to students, in particular using MyKSC tools.
-MyKSC is a centralized location for many KSC online resources, providing students with access to personal academic information, e-mail, calendar and address book, personalized web pages, Blackboard and/or Canvas login, and news of both the campus and outside world.
+These guidelines are designed to assist students, faculty and staff with online communication to students, using MyKSC tools and Office 365.
+MyKSC is a centralized location for many KSC online resources, providing students with access to personal academic information, e-mail (is linked to Office 365), calendar and address book, Canvas login, and news of both the campus and outside world.

 The institution is committed to developing electronic communications with students.
 Students are responsible for keeping themselves up-to-date regarding e-mail communications.
 Notification by e-mail will be considered official contact."

 Online communication methods may be created in a variety of forms: MyKSC news item, announcement, and e-mail (broadcast or specific population).
 To request an online communication posting use this online form.

 |For Type of Message||Appropriate Medium|